 The Audit Committee has established procedures for complaints regarding accounting, internal controls, and auditing matters, including procedures for the confidential and anonymous submission of complaints by employees.

-The Corporation is involved in the public policy arena at the state and federal levels.
+The Corporation is involved in the public policy arena at the state and federal levels and provides comprehensive disclosures on its involvement in the public policy arena on the Corporation’s website.
 Support is provided to research associations, coalitions, industry trade associations, non-profit organizations, and other groups that seek to advance public policy initiatives that promote personal safety and property protection or address other issues that affect Allstate’s stakeholders.
-The decision to use corporate resources in this arena is made consistent with the Corporation's operating plan outlook and strategic vision.

-Generally speaking, corporate contributions are made when extensive state and federal regulations affecting the insurance industry are proposed, fair court systems for our customers are at risk, and where factors combine to compel the Corporation to seek sound public policies that advance the interests of Allstate’s customers.
-Industry expertise is also provided in formulating public policy solutions that both mitigate weather-related risks and reduce impacts on those most vulnerable.
+Generally speaking, corporate contributions are made when state and federal regulations affecting the insurance industry are proposed, fair court systems for our customers are at risk, and where factors combine to compel the Corporation to seek sound public policies that advance Allstate’s interests.
 By participating in the development of good public policy and offering ideas and resources in this arena, Allstate seeks to help its customers, shareholders, agencies and employees, and the communities where they and their families live and work.

 Similar guidelines and procedures are applied when considering the support of individual candidates for office.
-Direct corporate political contributions are made as permitted under federal, state, and local laws to help elect candidates whose views and positions are aimed at improving the insurance marketplace for the Corporation, the insurance industry, and the insurance consumer.
+Direct corporate political contributions are made as permitted under federal, state, and local laws to support candidates whose views and positions are aimed at improving the insurance marketplace for the Corporation, the insurance industry, and the insurance consumer, and strengthening the capital markets.
 All such direct contributions are publicly disclosed as required by applicable state or federal law.